marcusvoelkel/n8n-assistant/README.md

 ## Installation

 * Open `chrome://extensions` → Enable Developer Mode → “Load unpacked” → select the folder `n8n-ai-assistant/`.
+* Enter your n8n base URL in the pop-up and click 'Activate'.
 * Open your n8n editor; a floating “AI” button will appear at the bottom right.
 * Click on the AI Assistant settings and configure: